TEN THINGS EVERY SCREENWRITER SHOULD AVOID DOING

 “Nobody knows anything......
 Not one person in the entire motion picture field knows for a certainty what's going to work.
 Every time out it's a guess and, if you're lucky, an educated one.” -- William Goldman

 Be careful when sites tell you what works… no one really knows.
-But any veteran in the industry can easily weed out the good from the bad… so while we don’t always know the “good” (what works), let’s try to avoid the obvious “bad”.
+But any veteran in the industry can quickly weed out the good from the bad… so while we don’t always know the “good” (what works), let’s try to avoid the obvious “bad”.

 View our Job Board and Script Search for FREE: www.screenwritingstaffing.com/screenwriting-jobs-script-searches